sena-00/Windows-Fix-Update/README.md

 + Opens 'Windows Settings > Printers' and allow to make a computer-printer connection test and print quality
 + Execute Disk Defragmentation
 + Opens 'Zoom' and checks for updates

+> [!NOTE]
+> The commands and tasks perfomed are based on the clients needs.
+More commands may be added if needed.